Exploiting structural observability and graph colorability for optimal sensor placement in water distribution networks: Main results

-The algorithm proceeds by iterating over each group, evaluating the possible sensor locations in the $n^{th}$ group alongside those from all preceding groups (i.e., the groups $1$ through $n$).
-These subsets of possible sensor combinations are stored in $\graphK$ (line 19).
-For example, if $\graphS_n=[1,2,3]$ and the subset size $k=2$, the possible combinations are

-To avoid repetitive evaluations, only combinations that include elements from the current group, $group\{n\}$, are considered, resulting in $\graphK_n$ as indicated in line 20.
+The algorithm proceeds by iterating over each group, evaluating the possible sensor locations in the $n^{th}$ group alongside those from all preceding groups (i.e., the groups $1$ through $n$, see line 8).
+All the possible combinations are stored in $\graphK$ (line 10).
+To avoid repetitive evaluations, only combinations that include elements from the current group, $group\{n\}$, are considered.

-To enhance computational efficiency, particularly for larger networks, the algorithm iteratively evaluates subsets with possible sensor combinations within $\graphS_n$.

-For each combination, the associated matrix $\graphC$ is defined using the format defined in Section \ref{Subsec: Problem formulation}.
-Together with $\graphA$ and $\graphAbar$, the colorability of $\graphM$ and $\graphMbar$ is evaluated and thereby the observability of the pair $(\graphA,\graphC)$.
-This is done using Algorithm \ref{Alg:colorability} for the colorability check (lines 25 and 26).
-If a sensor combination passes this check, the corresponding matrix $\graphC$ is stored in $C_{obs}$.
-If it fails, it is stored in $C_{unobs}$.
-When an observable pair is found, the algorithm terminates and returns $C_{obs}$, which enhances computationally efficiency further.
-If no observable combination is identified within the current group, the algorithm proceeds to the next group and resumes from line 13.
+To slightly enhance computational efficiency, the algorithm iteratively evaluates subsets with possible sensor combinations within $\graphS_n$.
+For each sensor combination, the matrices $\graphC$, $\graphA$ and $\graphAbar$ are defined, and the colorability of $\graphM$ and $\graphMbar$ is evaluated using Algorithm \ref{Alg:colorability} (line 12-14).
+When an observable pair is found, the algorithm terminates and returns $C_{obs}$.
+If no observable combination is identified within the current group, the algorithm proceeds to the next group and resumes from line 8.

 It is important to note that this algorithm guarantees an observable solution.
 In the worst-case scenario, the algorithm will select all possible sensor locations, returning $\graphC$ such that $n_y = n_x$.
+Additionally, while it can recover the optimal configuration, the computational complexity grows exponentially with the network size.
+Given the structure of $C$ in Section \ref{Subsec: Problem formulation}, then with $A \in \setR^{n_x \times n_x}$, there are $2^{n_x} - 1$ possible sensor configurations.
+As $n_x$ increases, the search space quickly becomes prohibitively large.